EthanJWright/DndHelper/README.md

 ### Notes
-* To clear the history, delete the `history.json` file in the folder
+* To clear the history, delete the `history.json` file in the folder and restart the program.